THE NEMO LOGO

 Look at the pattern in the tile floor.
 Do you see the large gears and the idle wheels?
 I will go out on a limb here and speculate that Maxwell represented his mechanical model of the luminiferous æther in the pattern on that tile floor!

 As you might now guess, the logo for NEMO, Figure 4, comes from that tile floor.
 To simplify, we cut it down to two colors.
 So there you have it, the logo for the new MTT sponsored conference, NEMO, inspired by a problem that Maxwell left unsolved, for us, the scientists and engineers far in his future, to ponder.
 While we are unlikely to find any “luminiferous æther”, I am sure Maxwell would be amazed at the problems we are indeed now solving.
 The logo was first used in the inaugural edition of NEMO, i.e., NEMO2014 in Pavia, Italy, May 2014.
-Please join us at the 2022 edition of this special event, the NEMO2022 in Limoges, France, and share your solutions with the world.
+Please join us at the 2023 edition of this special event, the NEMO2023 in Winnipeg, Canada, and share your solutions with the world.

 Figure 4.
 The NEMO logo is in turn inspired by the floor of Glenlair’s foyer, perhaps a secret message from Maxwell to today’s engineers and scientists.